Rbbt-Images/rbbt-docker-CImbinator/README.md

 # rbbt-docker-CImbinator
-Analysis of synergies and atagnonisms between compounds using Ting-Chao Chous median effect theory
+Analysis of synergies and antagonisms between compounds using Ting-Chao Chou "median effect theory"

 To run this web service you need to setup the port-forwarding and the DISPLAY
 variable: